flipperdevices/flipperzero-firmware/ReadMe.md

 - Keep Your Flipper Up To Date With [PATREON membership](https://www.patreon.com/RogueMaster/membership)
 - [PATREON for daily compiled releases](https://www.patreon.com/RogueMaster) for nearly ALL updates.
 GitHub releases will occur weekly or with OFW version updates.
 - [Contact me on Discord/Patreon to RENAME your Flipper or for GIF conversion for Flipper Zero](https://www.patreon.com/RogueMaster/membership)
-- [:fire: PATREON ANIMATION BUILDS AVAILABLE](https://www.patreon.com/RogueMaster/membership): [ALL](https://www.patreon.com/posts/animation-all-v4-77935728), 420, 420+18, Anime Only, Anime+420, Anime+420+18, BMO, CHERRY 18+, DBZ, Dolphin, HACKZ, MARIO, No Anim, ONE PIECE, P0KEMON, RM 18PLUS, RM SELECT, RM SELECT + 18PLUS, RM MINIMAL (default on GitHub), SAO, SCIENCE, SJUMP, SQUATCH, WATCHDOGS AND STOCK with all assets updated to look like stock.
-ALL, Anime and RM Select builds are very large and can slow down F0.
+- [:fire: PATREON ANIMATION BUILDS AVAILABLE](https://www.patreon.com/RogueMaster/membership): [ALL](https://www.patreon.com/posts/animation-all-v4-77935728) (For Preview Only), ANIMSWITCHER, 420, 420+18, Anime Only, Anime+420, Anime+420+18, BMO, CHERRY 18+, DBZ, Dolphin, HACKZ, MARIO, No Anim, ONE PIECE, P0KEMON, RM 18PLUS, RM SELECT, RM SELECT + 18PLUS, RM MINIMAL (default on GitHub), SAO, SCIENCE, SJUMP, SQUATCH, WATCHDOGS AND STOCK with all assets updated to look like stock.
+ANIMSWITCHER, Anime and RM Select builds are very large and can slow down F0.
 - [VIDEO PREVIEW FOR ALL ANIMATIONS](https://www.patreon.com/posts/august-2023-all-87925007)
 - [Supporters also get SD Card Assets zip file with extra NFC Assets such as Infrared remotes, NFC files, SubGHz files and 86 RM Pro Trained Level 50 Sm@sh Amiib0 (By RogueMaster)](https://www.patreon.com/RogueMaster/membership)